-- Pressure exerted on a transducer by a water column
+Pressure exerted on a transducer by a water column

 - Height of the water column

 - Culebra mid-member depth

 - Hydrometer (DMWs)

 - Temperature (DMWs)

-- Unadjusted water level below reference point
+- Water level below reference point

 - Reference point elevation

 - Groundwater density as calculated from pressure of the water column

 Freshwater head data are used to determine the flow rate and direction of the groundwater in the Culebra.
-Evaluation of head data for construction of the potentiometric surface map is in accordance with WP 02-EM1025.
-Water level data are managed in accordance with WP 02-EM1026.
+Evaluation of head data for construction of the potentiometric surface map is in accordance with WP 02-EM1025, Construction of the Potentiometric Surface Map for the Annual Culebra Groundwater Report.
+Water level data are managed in accordance with WP 02-EM1026, Water Level Data Handling and Reporting.